netgroup-polito/frog4-sdn-do/readme.md

 # FROG4 OpenDayLight Domain Orchestrator

-This orchestrator supervises an OpenDayLight domain - constituited only by several switches - and provides traffic steering capabilities between his endpoints.
+This orchestrator supervises an OpenDayLight domain - constituited only by several switches - and provides traffic steering capabilities between its endpoints.

 ## Traffic Steering